veggiemonk/awesome-docker/README.md

 * [Docker Registry UI](https://github.com/atcol/docker-registry-ui) - A web UI for easy private/local Docker Registry integration by [@atc-](https://github.com/atcol)
 * [docker-registry-web](https://github.com/mkuchin/docker-registry-web) - Web UI, authentication service and event recorder for private docker registry v2 by [@mkuchin](https://github.com/mkuchin)
 * [docker-swarm-visualizer](https://github.com/dockersamples/docker-swarm-visualizer) - Visualizes Docker services on a Docker Swarm (for running demos).
-* [dockering-on-rails](https://github.com/Electrofenster/dockerding-on-rails) - Simple Web-Interface for Docker with a lot of features by [@Electrofenster](https://github.com/Electrofenster/)
+* [dockering-on-rails](https://github.com/Electrofenster/dockerding-on-rails) :skull: - Simple Web-Interface for Docker with a lot of features by [@Electrofenster](https://github.com/Electrofenster/)
 * [OctoLinker](https://github.com/OctoLinker/browser-extension) - A browser extension for GitHub that makes the image name in a `Dockerfile` clickable and redirect you to the related Docker Hub page.
 * [Portainer](https://github.com/portainer/portainer) - A lightweight management UI for managing your Docker hosts or Docker Swarm clusters by [@portainer](https://github.com/portainer)
 * [Portus](https://github.com/SUSE/Portus) - Authorization service and frontend for Docker registry (v2) by [@SUSE](https://github.com/SUSE)